UnbendableStraw/homepod-restore/README.md

 Download the latest IPSW here: https://nicsfix.com/ipsw/pod17.5.ipsw

 When 17.5 becomes unsigned, a new .ipsw will need to be rebuilt.
-We will try to share new .ipsws here as old versions become unsigned.
+We will try to share new .ipsws here as old versions become unsigned, and everyone will be able to make their own soon!

 ### Prerequisites: